Thickness dependent rare earth segregation in magnetron deposited NdCo$_{4.6}$ thin films studied by Xray reflectivity and Hard Xray photoemission: INTRODUCTION

-The PMA of RE-TM compounds is caused by the strong spin-orbit coupled 4f electron of the RE atoms.
-This orbital is nearly isolated from valence atoms.
-The magnetic coupling between the spin of the TM and the 4f electrons occurs thanks to the intratomic exchange with their valence 6s and 5d electrons which are spin polarized by the 3d TM electrons \cite{Intratomic_RE_STM}.
-This coupling is weak, in the range of tenths of meV, and competes in energy with the crystal field at the RE\cite{buschow_RMreview77,Intratomic_RE_STM} which fixes the orientation of its 4f angular moment defining the anisotropy of the compound.
-The asymmetry of the RE atomic environment is, therefore, key to understand the PMA properties of the RE-TM alloys\cite{Pair_ordering,amorphous_anelastic_diffraction,TbFeCo_anelastic_diffraction}.
-Structural asymmetry has been demonstrated in other RE-TM compounds like TbFe by difraction\cite{TbFeCo_anelastic_diffraction}, transmission electron microscopy\cite{TbFe_TEM} and Extended Xray Absorption Fine Spectroscopy\cite{TbFe_EXAFS,NdCo_EXAFS}.
+The magnetic moment of a RE element originates from its strongly spin-orbit-coupled 4f orbital, which is largely isolated from the valence electrons.
+Magnetic coupling between the TM spin and the 4f electrons of the RE is facilitated by intratomic exchange interactions involving the 6s and 5d valence electrons, which are themselves spin-polarized by the 3d electrons of the TM \cite{Intratomic_RE_STM}.
+This coupling is relatively weak, on the order of meV, and competes with the crystal field at the RE site, which determines the orientation of the 4f angular momentum \cite{buschow_RMreview77,Intratomic_RE_STM,RE_anisotropy}.
+This orientation defines the anisotropy of the Nd magnetic moments at each of their locations in the compound.
+The PMA observed in RE-TM compounds emerges when there is a preference in the symmetry axis of the RE crystal fields for the out-of-plane alignment of its magnetic moment.
+Understanding the mechanism that originates such a preferential asymmetry in the atomic environment of the RE within the alloy is therefore key for controlling the PMA properties of RE-TM alloys \cite{Pair_ordering,amorphous_anelastic_diffraction,TbFeCo_anelastic_diffraction}.
+Structural asymmetry has been confirmed in other amorphous RE-TM systems, such as amorphous TbFe, through techniques including diffraction \cite{TbFeCo_anelastic_diffraction}, transmission electron microscopy \cite{TbFe_TEM}, and extended X-ray absorption fine spectroscopy (EXAFS) \cite{TbFe_EXAFS,NdCo_EXAFS}.

-The understanding of how RE gets into this kind of asymmetric environments is an old problem due to the complexity of the system\cite{Boltzman_anisotropy_model,Selective_resputtering,Pseudocrystalline_model}.
-But the most accepted explanation for thin films deposited using magnetron sputtering methods, which have relatively low incident adatom energies, is based on lowering the surface energy during thin film growth\cite{anisot_model_surfaceE_b,anisot_model_surfaceE}.
-If a majority of RE are in asymmetric environments is because the corresponding adatom locations during growth are the ones that reduces the surface energy the most, creating a structural texture that give rise to the resulting anisotropic environments.
-Then, to have a control of the PMA and the magnetic properties of the NdCo compounds requires elucidating the parameters that condition the adatom diffusion during thin film growth.
+Understanding how RE enters this type of preferential asymmetric environment is an old problem owing to the complexity of the system\cite{Boltzman_anisotropy_model,Selective_resputtering,Pseudocrystalline_model}.
+However, the most accepted explanation for thin films deposited using magnetron sputtering methods, which have incident atom energies above those of thermal evaporation \cite{sputtering_model}, is based on lowering the surface energy during thin film growth\cite{anisot_model_surfaceE_b,anisot_model_surfaceE}.
+Following this explanation, a majority of RE are in specific asymmetric environments because the corresponding adatom locations during growth are those that reduce the surface energy the most, creating a structural texture that gives rise to the resulting anisotropic environments.
+Thus, to control the PMA and the magnetic properties of the NdCo compounds it is neccesary to elucidate the parameters that condition the adatom diffusion during thin film growth.